 Are dog-horse hybrids possible?
 Perhaps not.
 Such a cross would, of course, be extremely distant.
 Moreover, all in all, the available evidence for this cross is extremely thin (as reflected in the low temperature on the Reality Thermometer at right).
-But two such hybrids have in fact been reported, though it must be kept in mind that both of these reports are both old and uncorroborated.
+But at least three such hybrids have in fact been reported, though it must be kept in mind that these reports are both old and uncorroborated.

 In a much older account, the 17th-century German equine veterinarian Georg Simon Winters von Adlersflügel (1703, p.
 138) mentions that he himself saw a horse with a long dog’s tail at Castle Dachau in Bohemia in 1648.
 His illustration of the animal (Adlersflügel 1703, Plate 26) is shown below.